iiroki/time-series-platform/README.md

 Metadata can also be queried from the API, which is then used to query the actual measurements.

+Metadata is stored in regular Postgres tables.

 ## Data Ingestion

 Time Series Platform data ingestion is handled with just a simple HTTP POST endpoint, which shifts the responsibility of reliability to the sender.

 Data ingestion requires the sender to include an integration API key with the data, which is then used to identify the data source.

 See the [measurement endpoint](#measurement) for instructions.

+Measurements are stored in Timescale hypertables.

 ## Measurements